east-sussex-county-council/Escc.AzureDeployment/README.md

 For each `web.config` file we include it in the Visual Studio project with a build action of Content, but exclude it from our git repository.
 Instead we commit a `web.example.config` file with a build action of None, and secrets removed.
 This file typically needs to be different in the live environment, so we upload a [web.config transform](http://msdn.microsoft.com/en-us/library/dd465326.aspx) on to a directory on Azure.

 We then put the path to that directory into a `DEPLOYMENT_TRANSFORMS` app setting on the Configure page in the management portal for the Azure Website, so that the Kudu deployment script can find it.
+When your build script runs it will make a copy of that directory tied to the specific commit of the build script.
+This makes the redeploy function in Azure websites work, because a specific deployment will always go back to a copy of the `DEPLOYMENT_TRANSFORMS` directory as it was at the time the script was originally run.

 The folder structure mimics the repository folder structure, so to transform the `web.example.config` at the root of the `ExampleSite` folder, put the `Web.Release.config` into an `ExampleSite` folder inside `DEPLOYMENT_TRANSFORMS`.
 You then need to add the `TransformConfigFromExample` command to your `DeployOnAzure.cmd` file, leaving off the `.config` part of the filename.